thegetty/quire-docs/content/documentation/collection-catalogues.md

 ## Generate Object Lists/Grids

 In a collection catalogue, there will typically be a visual table of contents for just the catalogue entries.
 To create a page with a list or visual grid of all the object entries, the entries themselves need to be grouped in their own section.
 In Quire, this means putting them in a subdirectory within the main `content` directory.
-(Read more about it in the [*Pages Types and Structure*](/documentation/pages/) section of this guide).
+(Read more about it in the [*Pages Types & Structure*](/documentation/pages/) section of this guide).

 In this example, inside the `content` directory, we have a folder called `catalogue` and inside that, three numbered entries and an overview page: